Charles and Sharon Newman convene group who become JCC founders. Group decides that a JCC is vital to the growing Ann Arbor community.

 10th Anniversary Celebration.
 Announcement of Capitol Building Campaign.

-Ground-breaking of building expansion.
+Ground-breaking for building expansion.

-Moved into the newly expanded JCC.
+Move into the newly expanded JCC.

-Leslie Bash hired as Executive Director.
+Leslie Bash becomes the first JCC Executive Director.

-Israeli Scouts come for the first time.
+Israeli Scouts Friendship Caravan comes to Ann Arbor for the first time.

 Israeli Expo to help Israel’s economy is held at Apples and Honey.